piyushpathak03/Train-ML-model-using-Multi-cores/README.md

 ### n_jobs = -1 :- All cores used at a time when you don't know the number of cores present in your system.

+#### n_jobs indirectly proportional to time taken while training of model.
+As the number of cores increases ,time taken by model will reduce.

 n_jobsint, default=None
 The number of jobs to run in parallel. fit, predict, decision_path and apply are all parallelized over the trees.
 None means 1 unless in a joblib.parallel_backend context. -1 means using all processors.
 See Glossary for more details.